TheTaylorLee/PSPortable/README.md

   * Open PSPortable or PSPortablelight
   * Run the function Install-Font
-  * A window will pop-ip.
+  * A window will pop-up.
 Click install in that window.
   * Close the pop-up window
   * Right click the title bar of the open PWSH window and select properties
   * Click the font tab